 Phlangium sp. left is mainly nocturnal.
 It is in the Phalangiidae family, which has 200 species world wide.
 Their leg span can reach 10 cm, but their body length is rarely longer than 1 cm.

 Leiobunum rotundum (left) is one of the most common species found in the U. K. Individuals reach maturity from July to November.
 It is found in thick vegetation, woods, hedges, marshes, walls and fences.
 And is less common in more open and dry habitats.
 It occurs all over Europe and North Africa.

 Female body length is 5 - 6 mm and males are 3 - 4 mm long.
 The longest leg is around 58 mm long.
 Males have a red/brown body.
 Females have a lighter abdomen with a dark rectangular spot in the middle.

 Phlangium opilio (below) has a body length of 6 - 9 mm in females, and 4 - 6 mm in males.
 The length of the second (longest) pair of legs is 38 - 54mm.
 The body colouring is very variable.

 It is found in Europe, North America and Northern Asia.
 It has been introduced to New Zealand.

 This is a very common harvestman from summer to early winter in low vegetation in woods, sand dunes and heaths.
 It is sexually mature from June - November.

-The one on the right had a red velvet mite attached to it.
+The one above and below had a red velvet mite attached to it.
 These mites are relatively large, soft, brightly coloured, and have fine hair.
 They feed on other mites, springtails, aphids, etc., and use the harvestman as a means of transport (phoresy).